Automattic/jetpack/readme.txt

 * Jetpack Search: use the full width of the browser when the site does not use any Jetpack Search Sidebar.
 * Related Posts: improve accessibility of the titles of each Related Post.
 * Site Stats: improve accessibility of the Stats dashboard.
-* Widgets: improve accessibility of the Contact Info Widget.
+* Widgets: improve accessibility of the Contact Info Widget as well as the Blog Stats Widget.

 **Improved compatibility**